aramirez209/Student-Analysis-/README.md

 License: This project is licensed under the MIT License

-Credits: Special thanks to Kaggle.com for providing the us_retail_sales.csv dataset for this model.
+Credits: Special thanks to Kaggle.com for providing the student-mat.csv dataset for this model.